Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina notes that the Paganini-Schumann was not listed in a review, and that Rachmaninoff possibly did not play this work.
+Notes: Satina noted that the Paganini-Schumann Etude was not listed in a review, and it appears likely that it was not yet being included as the concert-opener of this program.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.